roflmaostc/Fast-Approximate-Energy-Minimization-via-Graph-Cuts/README.md

 # Fast-Approximate-Energy-Minimization-via-Graph-Cuts

+This repository contains stuff about Fast Approximate Energy Minimization viA Graph Cuts.
+In the figures folder you will find many figures that you can use.
+They are all made witz tikz and LaTeX.
+The report_fcv.tex and paper_report.tex won't compile since a few figures and the template are missing.

-This code implements the swap-algorithm according to the paper [Fast Approximate Energy Minimization via Graph Cuts](https://dl.acm.org/citation.cfm?id=505473) from Boykov, Veksler and Zabih.
+The code implements the swap-algorithm according to the paper [Fast Approximate Energy Minimization via Graph Cuts](https://dl.acm.org/citation.cfm?id=505473) from Boykov, Veksler and Zabih.
 The code is written in Python 3.
 For the Graph-Cut we use [PyMaxflow](https://github.com/pmneila/PyMaxflow).
 Install requirements: